bilalcanustabas/SKY-trendyol-hackathon-2025-kaggle-solution/README.md

 #### e) Decay Features (`decay_features.py`)

-* **Session Based History** This feature engineering calculates the `mean, sum, std, min, max` for last N sessions with a decay parameter.
+* **Session Based History:** This feature engineering calculates the `mean, sum, std, min, max` for last N sessions with a decay parameter.
-* **Why This Important?** Normally, user session's are important
+* **Why This Important?** Normally, calculating features from last T time of user session's creates a meaning but it fails to capture importance of recent sessions but calculating session based historical features with a decay parameter add a meaning from another level.
+* **Exponentially Decayed:** Calculates historical features with last N sessions with decay parameter.
-* **Exponentially decayed** counts with configurable half-life (e.g., windows `[3, 6, 12]`; `decay_value = log(0.5)`).
+  (e.g., windows `[3, 6, 12]`; `decay_value = log(0.5)`).
 * Applied to both site-wide and search interactions.

 ### 2) Feature Selection

-* **Multi-Collinearity Selection** There were quite a lot collinear feature with each other, so I removed one of the features of collineared with each other, to do that I filtered all correlations that above 0.99 and selected the one with highest correlation with target column then dropped rest of those collineared ones.
+* **Multi-Collinearity Selection:** There were quite a lot collinear feature with each other, so I removed one of the features of collineared with each other, to do that I filtered all correlations that above 0.99 and selected the one with highest correlation with target column then dropped rest of those collineared ones.
-* **Fast Feature Selection with LightGBM** After multi-collinearity selection, I fitted lightgbm regression to my training data and sorted features based on feature importance then calculated cumulative improtance to drop features above %99 importance.
+* **Fast Feature Selection with LightGBM:** After multi-collinearity selection, I fitted lightgbm regression to my training data and sorted features based on feature importance then calculated cumulative improtance to drop features above %99 importance.
 * **What is the Final Features?** In the end, I had 455 numerical/binary features and 4 categorical features from ~600 features.
 You can see these features in `merged_solution.ipynb` at `## Bilalcan's Solution -> ### Modelling` part.

-### 3) Validation Scheme & LB Behavior

-### 4) Target Creation & Negative Sampling
+### 3) Target Creation & Negative Sampling

-**Weighted ranking target** blending actions:
+**Weighted Ranking Target:**

 ```
 weighted_target =